StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

   - `height` — Size of the screenshot vertically, in pixels.
   - `fieldOfViewDegrees` — The angle of the viewport, in degrees.
 - `static void Renderer.Screenshot(ScreenshotCallback onScreenshot, Vec3 from, Vec3 at, int width, int height, float fieldOfViewDegrees, TexFormat texFormat)` — Schedules a screenshot for the end of the frame!
 The view will be rendered from the given position at the given point, with a resolution the same size as the screen's surface.
 This overload allows for retrieval of the color data directly from the render thread!
 You can use the color data directly by saving/processing it inside your callback, or you can keep the data alive for as long as it is referenced.
-  - `onScreenshot` — Outputs a reference to the color data and its length which represent the current scene from a requested viewpoint.
+  - `onScreenshot` — A callback that receives the captured pixel data, its format, and its dimensions for the requested viewpoint.
   - `from` — Viewpoint location.
   - `at` — Direction the viewpoint is looking at.
   - `width` — Size of the screenshot horizontally, in pixels.